tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 #### Rundeck

 - Rundeck is an open source software that helps you automate routine operational procedures in data center or cloud environments.
-We're talking about things post-deployment, it is in production.
+We're talking about things post-deployment, in production.
 - Rundeck provides a number of features that will alleviate time-consuming grunt work and make it easy for you to scale up your automation efforts and create self-service for others.
 - Teams can collaborate to share how processes are automated while others are given trust to view operational activity or execute tasks.
-- Rundeck allows you to run tasks on any number of nodes from a web-based or command-line interface.
+- Allows you to run tasks on any number of nodes from a web-based or command-line interface.
-- Rundeck also include other features that make it easy to scale up your automation efforts including: access control, workflow building, scheduling, logging, and integration with external sources for node and option data.
+- Also include other features that make it easy to scale up your automation efforts including: access control, workflow building, scheduling, logging, and integration with external sources for node and option data.

 **Rundeck Features:**
 - Web API